milesj/boost/docs/common.md

 ### `createBlueprint`

+> createBlueprint\<T>(factory: BlueprintFactory\<T>): Blueprint<T>

-The `createBlueprint<T>(factory: BlueprintFactory<T>)` function should be used to generate a blueprint object for use within [optimal](https://github.com/milesj/optimal) checks.
+Can be used to generate a blueprint object for use within [optimal](https://github.com/milesj/optimal) checks.
 All supported optimal predicates are passed as an object to the factory.

 ```ts
 import { optimal, createBlueprint } from '@boost/common';